 Life is richer and more fun when a person balances solitary and family time with involvement in a community.
 This is especially true during the Christmas holidays when everyone celebrates together.

 As the older generation passes on and the younger one grows up, when and how does responsibility shift for hosting family gatherings?

 Tips for holiday buyers who want to purchase responsibly this Christmas.
 Here are actual examples and some photos of what makes a product "green."

 What really speaks "Christmas" to you.
 Is it the lights?
 The shopping?
 For me it's the music.
 Christmas carols get you in the mood, wherever you are, and here are some to get you started.

-Wampanoag tribal elders saved the lives of the first Pilgrims, showing them how to identify & grow native food.
-This article is about the history of Thanksgiving and its native foods.
+Wampanoag tribal elders saved the lives of the first Pilgrims, showing them how to identify and grow native food, but our Thanksgiving holiday did not come from them.
+This article is about the real history of Thanksgiving and its traditional foods.

-Using an air popper to make popcorn improves the health and taste of it.
+Using an air popper to make popcorn improves its health and taste.
 It's also cheaper than a microwave.
 Use these recipes and tips to create fun events at home with healthy popcorn.

 Landscapers are great sources for advice and so is the Internet.
 But if you want to just kick back with a cup and a good book with photos, landscape design books are awesome.
 Here are some good ones.